gameblabla/CSE2/README.md

 * `WINDOWS=1` - Enable Windows-only features like a unique file/taskbar icon, and system font loading (needed for the font setting in Config.dat to do anything)
 * `RASPBERRY_PI=1` - Enable tweaks to improve performance on Raspberry Pis
 * `NONPORTABLE=1` - Enable bits of code that aren't portable, but are what the original game used

-### Visual Studio .NET 2003

-Project files for Visual Studio .NET 2003 are available in the 'msvc/msvc2003' directory.

-Visual Studio .NET 2003 was used by Pixel to create the original `Doukutsu.exe`, so these project files allow us to check the accuracy of the decompilation by comparing the generated assembly code to that of the original executable.

-This option is **strictly** for checking the decompilation's accuracy; CMake should be preferred in all other situations.

-## Running

-Because of the modifications made in this branch, a custom data folder is needed.
-These can be found in the 'res' folder: [one for Japanese builds](res/data_jp), [and one for English](res/data_en).

 ## Licensing